ka-reem/BuildingsBenchTutorial/Tutorials/Intro-Modules/.ipynb_checkpoints/Develop-Conda-Kernel-checkpoint.md

 ![View Launcher](../../Images/Open-Launcher.png)

 2) A new Launcher window will appear—scroll down to the "Other" section and select the "Terminal" icon to launch a terminal session.

 ![View Launcher](../../Images/View-Launcher.png)

-We will use `conda` and `pip` to install packages, and to create, manage, and update the environment and kernel.
+We will use `conda` and `pip` to install packages and to create, manage, and update the environment and kernel.
+To use `conda` and `pip` on Perlmutter, first load the Python module by running `module load python`.
+Note that this is a SLURM-related command and is outside the scope of this tutorial; it is covered in detail in the `Intro-SLURM` tutorial.
+Once the module is loaded, you can access `conda` and `pip` by simply typing `conda` or `pip` in the terminal.

 ## What are conda and pip?

-### `conda` 101
+### `conda`

-`conda` is a package and environment manager that allows you to install software packages and manage isolated environments.
-It helps avoid version conflicts and keeps your projects organized.
-This tutorial requires the use of the terminal.
-To use `conda` on Perlmutter, first load the Python module by running `module load python`.
-Once the module is loaded, you can access `conda` by typing `conda`.
-Below is a list of essential commands needed to create a `conda` kernel for running your tutorials and training deep learning models.
+`conda` is a package and environment manager that allows you to install software packages, avoid version conflicts, and manage isolated environments.
+Below is a list of essential commands needed to create a `conda` kernel for running your tutorials.

 | Command                       | Description                     |
 |-------------------------------|---------------------------------|